thedarkwriter/courseware-lms-content/_lmscontent/core_types/service_type/content.md

 <iframe src="https://magicbox.classroom.puppet.com/scenario/start_a_service" width="100%" height="500px" frameborder="0"></iframe>

 As you develop Puppet source code, you will have multiple resources that will be applied to each of the servers.
-Since the runbook specified the steps to configure your servers in a certain order, it's important to ensure that Puppet applies changes to your servers in the same order.
+Since the runbook specified the steps to configure your servers in a certain order, it's important to ensure that Puppet applies changes to your servers in that same order.
 This can be achieved with resource relationships.